ignite/cli/docs/guide/interchange/04-creating-order-books.md

 ## Receiving an IBC packet

 The protocol buffer definition defines the data that an order book has.
 Add the `OrderBook` and `Order` messages to the `order.proto` file.
-First you will need to add the proto buffer files.
-This builds the according go code files that you can then modify for the purpose of your app.
+First, you must add the proto buffer files to build the according Go code files.
+You can then modify these Go files for the purpose of your app.

 Create a new `order.proto` file in the `proto/dex` directory and add the content.